-"We’ve built a strong and well-respected name in the retail fuel business and are especially proud of our proprietary brand (United Express)," said Tony Crumpton, EVP of facility, fuel and supply for United Supermarkets, LLC.
+"We’ve built a strong and well-respected name in the retail fuel business and are especially proud of our proprietary brand (United Express)," said Tony Crumpton, executive vice presidents of facility, fuel and supply for United Supermarkets, LLC.
 The opening of the first United Express is the fourth phase of United Supermarkets' growth in the fuel and convenience business since opening its first fuel station in 1997, the company reported.
 It contains 3,100 square feet of space.

-"Northwest Lubbock is truly underserved when it comes to both groceries and fuel, so we as a company are very excited about the opportunity serve our guests from a new location in a new part of town for us,” Crumpton added.
+"Northwest Lubbock is truly underserved when it comes to both groceries and fuel, so we as a company are very excited about the opportunity serve our guests from a new location in a new part of town for us," added Crumpton.